openfaas/faas/CONTRIBUTING.md

     Please be respectful of any time given to you and your needs.
 The person you are requesting help from may not reside in your timezone and contacting them via direct message is inappropriate.

-    The Slack workspace is the best place to ask questions, suggest features, and to get help.
+    Enterprise support is the best place to ask questions, suggest features, and to get help.
 The GitHub issue tracker can be used for suspected issues with the codebase or deployment artifacts.
 The whole template must be filled out in detail.

 * Doesn't Open Source mean that everything is free?

     The OpenFaaS projects are licensed as MIT which means that you are free to use, modify and distribute the software within the terms of the license.

     Contributions, suggestions and feedback is welcomed in the appropriate channels as outlined in this guide.
-The MIT license does not cover support for PRs, Issues, Slack questions, feature requests and technical support/professional services which you may require; the preceding are not free and have a cost to those providing the services.
+The MIT license does not cover support for PRs, Issues, Technical
+    Support questions, feature requests and technical support/professional services which you may require; the preceding are not free and have a cost to those providing the services.
 Where possible, this time may be volunteered for free, but it is not unlimited.

 * What is the SLA for my Issue?